🎮 Reinforcement Learning¶

 -

-This work proposes the HEAL framework, which addresses severe entropy collapse in few-shot RLVR by mixing general-domain data with an Entropy Dynamics Alignment (EDA) reward mechanism.
-Using only 32 target-domain samples, HEAL matches or surpasses full-shot RLVR performance trained on 1K samples.
+The HEAL framework is proposed to address severe entropy collapse in few-shot RLVR by mixing general-domain data and employing an Entropy Dynamics Alignment (EDA) reward mechanism.
+It achieves performance matching or exceeding full-set RLVR (1K samples) using only 32 target-domain samples.

 - ImpRIF: Stronger Implicit Reasoning Leads to Better Complex Instruction Following